 This guide doesn’t apply to SSDs, here is why

 This is because of how they store data.
 Unlike HDDs, SSDs don’t have any moving parts.
 Instead, data is saved to a pool of NAND flash.
-That is the primary reason why SSDs have an excellent read and write speed.
+That is the primary reason SSDs have excellent read and write speeds.
 It does not match the speed we get on RAM, but it’s a lot more than HDDs.
-Every time data has to be written on an SSD, it finds a full empty block and writes it.
-It is easier than deleting, and then writing it.
+Every time data has to be written to an SSD, it finds a full block and writes to it.
+It is easier than deleting and then writing it.

 That’s why SSDs slow down when they start running out of space.
-The controller has to work hard to figure out space that is marked for deletion, move files to a different block, and then rewrite again.
-If you run optimization tools, you will only end up lowering the disk life.
+The controller has to work hard to figure out the pace that is marked for deletion, move files to a different block, and then rewrite them.
+If you run optimization tools, you will only end up shortening the disk’s lifespan.

 We have seen many guides written to optimize SSDs, and they don’t work.
 Most of the optimization tools are built for HDDs, and that’s where they should be applied to.